Recommended cross-country ski trails in the Lake Louise area

 Lake Louise area in winter

-Check current trail conditions online before heading out on the trail.
+Always check current trail conditions before heading out on the trail.

 Climbing steadily, this trail includes both gently rolling and hilly stretches.
 Tracksetting ends at a viewpoint of Consolation Valley and the Ten Peaks.